tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

     Filter: (updated_at > '2021-01-01'::date)
 ```

-TODO UPDATE THIS SECTION
-This step reveals what nesting means in the query plan output.
 When reading a query plan, actions will be run starting with the most nested steps.
+Looking at the query above `-> Seq Scan on users` is nested below our `-> Hash` step.
+Note that `Filter` isn't prefixed with `->` and isn't separate step in our plan, rather it a part of our scan on the `users` table.
+This means that `Seq Scan on users` is our most nested step.

+TODO - still working on this section

-This lines up with what we've learned so far about an `estimated start-up cost` of `0.00` indicating a first step - we see that our scan on the `users` table is nested **and** has an `estimated start-up cost` of `0.00`.
+We see that our scan on the `users` table is nested **and** has an `estimated start-up cost` of `0.00`.
+From what learned earlier, this `estimated start-up cost` means this step will run at the start of the query.

 With these two pieces together, the timeline and `cost` for the above multi-part step should make more sense.
 We start with the `seq scan on users` since the start-up cost is `0.00`.
 This step's `estimated total cost` is `10.62`.
 If we look at the `Hash` line above, we see that its `estimated start-up cost` is `10.62`.
 This means that as soon as we finish our `seq scan on users`, we will be able to start the `Hash` step.